 If you’re self-employed, you have to pay self-employment tax to the IRS.
 And to do that, you need to file Schedule SE.

 How exactly does the IRS classify “self-employment” income?
 Who needs to file Schedule SE?
-And which version of Schedule SE should you file, the long version or the short version?

 Here’s what you need to know.